-FHA 203k vs. Homestyle Renovation Loan: A Complete Guide
+FHA 203k vs. Homestyle Loan: Which One is Better?

 Why do I need a renovation loan?

-Banks don’t lend money for homes requiring repairs.
-You cannot get conventional financing for a home with broken windows or a damaged roof.
+Do you want to renovate a distressed property?
+A traditional bank won’t lend you money.
+You cannot get financing for a home with broken windows or a damaged roof.
 The house has to comply with the FHA lending requirements.

-Why is a renovation loan beneficial for investors?
+Why is a renovation loan necessary for investors?

 Key Takeaway: